 Lies) and Documenteur, and the elaborate portraits that she staged in works like Jane B. par Agnès V. disrupt the boundary between visual art and cinema, plunging the audience into re-stagings of classic paintings (Agnès first studied art history in Paris, before becoming a photographer).
 Her curiosity taught me to prune back my own inhibitions so that I might see what others miss, or might find my own creative grammar, un-clotted by convention.
 Agnès had only seen ten films by the time that she made her first, but she simply said, “I used my imagination and took the plunge.”
 The limitations that we treat as pathological – in art and in life – did not exist for her; she imagined what she wanted, and then made it come to life.

+When I went home to visit my parents in Toronto this month, I showed them Faces Places.
+Agnès’ penultimate feature was a collaboration with the French artist JR, whose photographic-trompe-d’loeil-pasting projects have earned him fame around the world.
+The unlikely duo travelled around the countryside in France, visiting villages and people from Agnès’ history, listening to their stories, and then capturing their faces in giant works of art.
 In one scene, Agnès takes JR to visit the gravesite of Henri and Martine Cartier-Bresson, at a tiny cemetery in Côte-d’Azur, overtaken by weeds and wildflowers.
 She sprinkles pebbles on their headstones and JR asks, “Are you afraid of death?”
 Agnès takes out her camera and photographs the overgrown plot from behind a low tree.
 “I don’t think I’m afraid,” she says.
 “I’m looking forward to it.”